 Oak processionary moth (Thaumetopoea processionea), also known as OPM, is a defoliating pest of many oak species including English, Sessile, and Turkey oaks (Quercus robur, Q.petraea, and Q.cerris).
 The characteristically hairy caterpillars also feed on the foliage of hornbeam, hazel, beech, sweet chestnut, and birch.

-Visit the Forestry Commission web site for more information on the spread of oak processionary moth.
+Visit the Forestry Commission for more information on the spread of OPM.

 Eggs are laid from July to early September.
 Each female lays between 100 and 200 eggs on twigs and small branches in the canopy.